Intsights/sergeant/docs/examples/worker_with_apm.md

 # Worker With APM - ElasticAPM

-This example demonstrates how to integrate with an APM solution.
-In this case, `ElasticAPM`.
+The following example illustrates how to integrate with an APM solution.
+In this case, it's `ElasticAPM`.

 ## Code